jfreifeld/get_clean_project/CodeBook.md

 see the run_analysis.R file for how the columns are renamed, they are commented.

-* ydatasetdesc: ydataset with new name so that it can be reansmuted in the more labeled descriptive state, I use a different variable because I wanted to keep the original numeric data intact
+* ydatasetdesc: ydataset with new name so that it can be transmuted in the more descriptive state, I use a different variable because I wanted to keep the original numeric data intact

 * yxdataset: new data.frame with binded columns of the reduced xdataset, transmuted ydataset and the sdataset